danso0429/custom/README.md

+## I quit TF2.

+November 16th, 2016 ~ February 23th, 2024.
+잘 놀다 갑니다.

-## Go to https://mastercomfig.com to get the latest version
+## For the config, go to https://mastercomfig.com to get the latest version

-My custom folder MIGHT be outdated at the time you are looking at this.
+My custom folder should be outdated at the time you are looking at this.

 Go to https://mastercomfig.com to get one.